 After inserting the battery, close the door completely to turn the unit on.
-To turn the unit off, simply open the battery door to the first stop (click).
-To help prolong battery life open the battery door each time you remove your hearing aids.
+To turn the unit off, simply open the battery door partially.
+To help prolong battery life, open the battery door each time you remove your hearing aids.